Brexit guidance for the food industry

 While the current requirements for food will continue to apply with no or limited changes for most businesses, there may be significant changes to what some specific types of businesses including approved premises, importers and exporters need to do.

-- The Defra website has the latest information on the work that Defra are doing.
+The Defra website (link opens in new window) has information on the work that Defra are doing.